canonical/ubuntu-core-docs/docs/en/seeding-classic-image.md

 ---
-title: "Seeding a Classic Image"
+title: "Seeding a classic Ubuntu Image"
 table_of_contents: true
 ---

-# Seeding a Classic Image
+# Seeding a classic Ubuntu Image

 ## Introduction

-A Classic image is seeded to include snaps and [assertions][assertions].
+A Classic image is seeded such that it is pre-populated with snaps and [assertions][assertions].
 That is, you add the snaps and the assertions to the image so that on first boot it contains what your product needs.
 For example, a [gadget snap][gadget-snap] is normally seeded to point the system at a Serial Vault.
 Also, one seeds snaps to provide the software that customises the system.
 This document explains